tinglab/reCAT/README.md

 ####3.get order

 When you preprocessing your test data, you can get its order(cell's time series) easily with ***get_ordIndex*** function.
 In this function, there are two parameters, one is the input data, the other is thread number, the threaad number depends on the number of cores.
-So maybe you can choose a large thread number like 20 to speed it up when you run it on a server for example:
+So maybe you can choose a large thread number like 20 to speed it up when you run it on a server.

+for example:

 	source("get_ordIndex.R")